CatalogueOfLife/coldp/README.md

 Therefore the following properties deviate slightly from their usage in their classic version:

  - **parentID**: for taxa it points to the next higher taxon's ID to form the classification, for synonyms it points at the accepted taxon.
  - **status**: is the taxonomic name usage status which includes Synonym.status and the Taxon.provisional flag.
-A provisional taxon should be listed as `provisionally accepted`
+            A provisional taxon should be listed as `provisionally accepted`.
+            Unresolved names which are neither accepted nor synonyms can be listed with status=`bare name` in which case only the Name properties are relevant.
+This corresponds to a lone Name record without a Taxon or Synonym record.
  - **nameStatus**: corresponds to the nomenclatural name status.
+ - **nameRemarks**: corresponds to the nomenclatural name remarks otherwise given in Name.remarks.
  - **genus**: is the taxonomic classification of a name usage and corresponds to Taxon.genus.
 For synonyms it often is not the same as the genus part of the name
  - **genericName**: corresponds to the genus field of a name and represents the atomized genus of a scientificName.
  - **referenceID**: corresponds to the taxonomic reference(s) otherwise given in Taxon/Synonym.referenceID.